jdart1/arasan-chess/doc/BUILD.md

 Syzygy tablebase support is enabled by default.

-The Syzygy probing code is now imported as a submodule from jdart1/Fathom.
-So if building Arasan from a git respository, issue the following command to pull the Syzygy code into your source tree:
+Syzygy support and some of the Python scripts in the tools subdirectory rely on imported submodules.
+So if building Arasan from a git respository, issue the following command within your git directory to pull these dependencies into your your source tree:

 git submodule update --init --recursive

-in your repository directory.

 Arasan now requires a modern compiler with C++11 features (although not necessarily complete C++11 support).